What is incident response plan: A Guide to Rapid Recovery

 Navigating the Six Phases of Incident Response

-Consider the analogy of a specialized emergency response for a hazardous chemical spill.
-You don't just rush in.
-First, you gather specialized equipment and train your team (Preparation).
-Then, you precisely identify the chemical, its source, and its immediate danger (Identification).
-Next, you establish a perimeter and erect barriers to stop the spill from spreading (Containment).
-Following that, you neutralize and remove the hazardous material entirely (Eradication).
-Once the area is safe, you clean up and restore it for normal use (Recovery).
-Finally, you conduct a thorough review to understand what happened and implement measures to prevent future spills (Lessons Learned).
+Think of an emergency response for a hazardous chemical leak.
+You do not run toward the spill immediately.
+First, you gather specialized gear and ensure the team is trained to use it (Preparation).
+Next, you identify the exact chemical, find the leak source, and assess the immediate danger (Identification).
+You then set up a perimeter and build barriers to stop the liquid from spreading further (Containment).
+Once the spill is contained, you neutralize and remove the hazardous material completely (Eradication).
+After the site is cleared, you clean the area and restore it for use (Recovery).
+Finally, you hold a debriefing to understand why the leak happened and change procedures to stop it from occurring again (Lessons Learned).

 Phase 1: Preparation